1Solon/obsidian/Advanced Databases/Cockroach.md

 * Two big releases every year
 * Open source? (seems to be on Git)
 * Deployable on all cloud services
+* Started development 10 years ago in 2014
 *